ChrisWhealy/DistributedSystemNotes/Lecture 02.md

 A value is said to be *"monotonic"* if it only ever changes in one direction.
 So, a monotonic clock is one that will ***never*** jump backwards; its counter is guaranteed only to get bigger.

-A monotonic clock:
+The value of a monotonic clock is:

-- Is simply a counter value whose only ever gets bigger (E.G. microseconds since system boot)
+- simply a counter that only ever gets bigger (E.G. microseconds since system boot)
-- Has no meaning outside the machine on which it exists; therefore, it makes no sense to compare monotonic clock values between different machines.
+- useless as a timestamp, because it has no meaning outside the machine on which it exists.
+   Therefore, it makes no sense to compare monotonic clock values between different machines.
-Monotonic values are useless as timestamps
-- Is ideally suited for measuring the duration of a task, or the time interval between events on a single machine
+- ideally suited for measuring time intervals on a single machine (E.G. how long did it take to compress that image)

-Time of day and monotonic clocks are both physical clocks (I.E. they are concerned with quantifying a time interval between now and some fixed reference point in the past such as Jan 1st, 1970 or when the machine was started)
+Time of day and monotonic clocks are both physical clocks.
+This means they are concerned with quantifying time intervals between now and some fixed reference point in the past.
+Common reference points are Jan 1st, 1970 (for most date calculations) and when the machine was started.

-***Q:***&nbsp;&nbsp;So how do we mark points in time that are valid across multiple machines?
+***Q:***&nbsp;&nbsp;So how do we mark points in time that are valid across multiple machines?<br>
-***A:***&nbsp;&nbsp;If we use any sort of physical clock, then it is very tricky.
+***A:***&nbsp;&nbsp;If we attempt to use any sort of physical clock, then it's very tricky.

 ### What's the Time, Mr Lamport?